3 Easy, Engaging, & Fun Review Games for Your Math Class

 Math Bingo is my absolute favorite math review game, hands down!
 It’s so easy – I give students a blank bingo board and a list of math questions that go with our current unit.
 Students solve the problems and write the correct answers on the blank bingo board, making their unique game board!
 I emphasize to students that I won’t call wrong answers, so they need to take their time and make sure they are getting the right answer.
 Otherwise – they can’t win!
 Once everyone is done creating their game boards, we play bingo as a class!
 I pull the correct answers and students use my vast collection of mini erasers from Target to cover the pulled answers on their bingo pages.
 I give prizes for the winners and prizes for students who cover their entire board by the end of the round – meaning they got every question they solved right!

-This activity is easy to put together using tables on Google Docs or Microsoft Word, but if you’re looking for a ready-to-go Equation review, my Equations Bingo is waiting for you in the Freebie Library!
+This activity is easy to put together using tables on Google Docs or Microsoft Word, but if you’re looking for a ready-to-go Equations review, my Equations Bingo is waiting for you in the Freebie Library!
 Enjoy!

 The Unfair Game